AmineDjeghri/awesome-os-setup/docs/unix_workflow/README_unix.md

 A set of configurations, dotfiles and a script to automatically set up a powerful terminal & shell utilities(zsh, fzf...), themes like Powerlvl10k, Conda, GPU drivers, and more on Linux/WSL2.

-I developed this tool to streamline the setup process when working on various servers, such as AWS instances and not having to install everything manually every time.
+I developed this tool to streamline the setup process when working on various servers, such as AWS & Azure VM instances and not having to install everything manually every time.
 While it's particularly useful for Python developers, feel free to customize it for your specific needs.
 The script is in bash (might move to Ansible in the future).

 ## Step 1 - Terminal customization :